crs4/hail_tutorial/README.md

 - [**Hail_tutorial-GWAS-vcf.ipynb**](notebooks/Hail_tutorial-GWAS-vcf.ipynb):
   A complete GWAS analysis using a VCF file.
 - [**Hail_tutorial-GWAS-vcf-smaller.ipynb**](notebooks/Hail_tutorial-GWAS-vcf-smaller.ipynb):
-  A smaller version of the previuous notebook.
+  A smaller version of the previous notebook.

 ---